 Teladoc confidential counseling is here to help

 Whether you suffer from depression or just need to talk with someone about your situation, Teladoc can help.
 When you reach out to our experienced therapists and psychiatrists, you’ll be met with empathy, compassion, kindness and understanding.
-Our experts specialize in and support a wide range of needs, and are available for confidential appointments seven days a week, 7 a.m. and 9 p.m. local time.
+Our experts specialize in and support a wide range of needs, and are available for confidential appointments 7 days a week at a time that works best for you.

 Talk to a therapist or psychiatrist of your choice by phone or video from wherever you’re most comfortable.
 You can work with your chosen expert for as long as you need to.